High-Order Quadrature on Multi-Component Domains Implicitly Defined by Multivariate Polynomials: Numerical Experiments

 where the functions $f_i$ enumerate the polynomials of the Gauss-Lobatto nodal basis of biquadratic ($d = 2$) or triquadratic ($d = 3$) polynomials on $U = (-1,1)^d$; for details, see, e.g., \cite{ImplicitMeshPartOne}.
 Therefore, $I^+$ computes the mass matrix of the cut element on the positive side of the interface $\Gamma = \{\phi = 0\}$, and $I^-$ computes the mass matrix on the negative side.
 Let $\smash{I_q^\pm}$ denote the mass matrix computed by the quadrature scheme using a quadrature order $q$, and let $\smash{I_\text{ref}^\pm}$ denote a reference solution.\footnote{In the following results, the reference solution is computed using a large number of quadrature points, specifically $q = 100$ per sub-interval in \cref{algo:integrand}.} A relative error $E_q$ is defined such that

 where $\| \cdot \|_F$ is the Frobenius norm.
 As such, $E_q$ measures the relative error in the computed mass matrices of both phases, $U \cap \{\phi < 0\}$ and $U \cap \{\phi > 0\}$.

 The mass matrix error metric is used to examine the effectiveness of the quadrature algorithm on randomly generated geometry, as follows: \begin{itemize} \item One thousand instances\footnote{Experiments indicated that only a few hundred instances are needed to stabilise the computed statistics.} of the polynomials in classes $\mathcal A$ and $\mathcal B$ are randomly generated (2000 total in 2D and 2000 in 3D).
 In every case, the automated strategy discussed in \cref{sec:height} is used to determine the height direction, at every level of the dimension reduction algorithm. \item The kind of quadrature scheme to use in \cref{algo:integrand}, whether it is Gauss-Legendre or tanh-sinh, is defined \textit{a priori}, and shall depend only on the level of the dimension reduction process.
-Specifically, in the 2D case, the notation $(\mathsf{a},\mathsf{b})$ means that quadrature of type $\mathsf{a}$ is used on the outer integral, and $\mathsf b$ on the inner integral; in the 3D case, the notation $(\mathsf a, \mathsf b, \mathsf c)$ means quadrature of type $\mathsf a$ is used on the outer-most integral, $\mathsf c$ on the inner-most integral of the first eliminated axis, and $\mathsf b$ on the second eliminated axis.
+Specifically, in the 2D case, the notation $(\mathsf{b},\mathsf{a})$ means that quadrature of type $\mathsf{b}$ is used on the outer integral, and $\mathsf a$ on the inner integral; in the 3D case, the notation $(\mathsf c, \mathsf b, \mathsf a)$ means quadrature of type $\mathsf c$ is used on the outer-most integral, $\mathsf a$ on the inner-most integral of the first eliminated axis, and $\mathsf b$ on the second eliminated axis.
+In particular, the objective here is to compute the entries of a mass matrix for which the integrand of the inner-most integral is the product of two polynomials, see \eqref{eq:Iij}; consequently, a natural choice is to apply Gauss-Legendre on the inner-most integral,\footnote{When $q \geq 3$, Gauss-Legendre quadrature will exactly integrate the inner-most vertical line integrals, the latter involving the product of two quadratic polynomials.
+Tanh-sinh, although rapidly convergent, will not be exact for such integrands.} and so $\mathsf a = \mathsf{GL}$ in the following tests.

 \item For each polynomial and each combination of quadrature scheme type, the relative error $E_q$ is computed using quadrature orders ranging from $q = 1$ up to $q = 80$.
 In general, these quantities will decrease exponentially, up to the limits of machine precision, with a rate depending on the specific polynomial.
 To examine the corresponding distribution of convergence rates, we examine, as a function of $q$, the first, second, and third quartiles\footnote{Quartile metrics are better suited in this analysis than, say, the mean and variance; for example, the exponential slope of the third quartile is unaffected when the first quartile errors begin to plateau around machine precision.} of $E_q$, aggregated over all randomly generated polynomials in each particular class. \end{itemize}